Come out, come out, wherever you are… #

 There is apparently a Gay Revolution occurring in the entertainment industry, as popular magazines like Entertainment Weekly, People and Time have reported of late.
-The decade before last was even hailed as “The Gay ’90s,” as gay pop culture definitely infiltrated the mainstream.
+Two decades before the last one was even hailed as “The Gay ’90s,” as gay pop culture definitely infiltrated the mainstream.
 It seems that practically every new TV series since the 1996 Fall Season (at least the ones I’ve seen) features a gay character or includes some gay reference at some point in the show.
 At first they appeared to serve only as a token, because they were usually single.
 If gays have the reputation of being so promiscuous, why were they seldom shown having sex or with a lover or other gay people?
 We certainly get enough of men and women rolling around in bed together all the time.
 I guess the producers thought that one faggot in a situation was ideally quite enough, and we certainly didn’t want to see them making love!

 Thankfully, there have been huge changes in that department.
 Now being gay seems to be no big deal.
 And they are all open and up front about it, too.
 They can volunteer the information that they are gay without any negative response from the other characters.
 The character, Steven Carrington on the original “Dynasty,” created a family scandal when he finally decided that he was gay and ended up with a live-in male lover.
 On the new reboot of the series Steven‘s being gay is nothing special.
 He is just another character who just happens to be gay.

 The original “Roseanne” featured multiple gay characters on a regular basis, including a gay wedding.
 The short-lived “Courthouse” and “100 Centre Street” both had a sapphist relationship, where one of the women in each series was a judge!
 “The Tracey Ullmann Show,” whose regular character, Francesca, is a young woman who was raised by her gay father and his male lover.
 “It’s All Relative” and “Marry Me” also stars two married gay men with an engaged daughter.